General Value Function Networks: Introduction

 \section{Introduction}

 Most domains of interest are partially observable, where an agent only observes a limited part of the state.
 In such a setting, if the agent uses only the immediate observations, then it has insufficient information to make accurate predictions or decisions.
-A natural approach to overcome partial observability is for the agent to maintain a history its interaction with the world.
+A natural approach to overcome partial observability is for the agent to maintain a history of its interaction with the world.
 For example, consider an agent in a large and empty room with low-powered sensors that reach only a few meters.
-In the middle of the room, with just the immediate sensor readings, the agent cannot know where the nearest obstacle is.
+In the middle of the room, with just the immediate sensor readings, the agent cannot know how far it is from a wall.
 Once the agent reaches a wall, though, it can determine its distance from the wall in the future by remembering this interaction.
 This simple strategy, however, can be problematic if a long history length is needed \citep{mccalum1996learning}.

 State construction enables the agent to overcome partial observability, with a more compact representation than an explicit history.
 Because most environments and datasets are partially observable---in time series prediction, in modeling dynamical systems and in reinforcement learning---there is a large literature on state construction.
 These strategies can be separated into Objective-state and Subjective-state approaches.